charlesrclark1243/Bellabeat-Capstone/README.md

 | Obese | 0 |
 | Severely/Morbidly Obese | 1 |

 Based on these results, it is evident that most of the participants appearing in the cleaned weight log data were at least overweight.
 Again, the sample size is less than 30, so we cannot apply this observation towards an inference about the general FitBit user population.
+Going forward, though, I will "pretend" that this data set does contain a sufficient sample size, for the sake of generalizing to the Bellabeat user population later on.

 ## References
 1. [The Centers for Disease Control and Prevention (CDC), "Lifestyle Coach Facilitation Guide: Post-Core"](https://www.cdc.gov/diabetes/prevention/pdf/postcurriculum_session8.pdf)